oracle/rwloadsim/docs/SIMULATOR.md

 This example shows several useful features:

- * The first ten worker threads will ramp up in their start, as each control loop has a starttime which is 0.1s times the actual thread number.
+ * The first ten worker threads will ramp up in their start, as each control loop has a start time which is 0.1s times the actual thread number.

  * The first ten threads will execute the procedure "something" once